C-Dub1978/keep-presence-FORK-YOU-/README.md

 ## FAQ:

-### Does it work on Wayland?

-No, currently the program doesn't support Wayland due to limitations in the underlying library (pynput).
-We're actively looking for solutions and will update this FAQ if/when Wayland support is available.
-You can track progress on the GitHub issue: [GitHub issue](https://github.com/carrot69/keep-presence/issues/2)

 ### How can I stop the program after a certain amount of time?

 Linux offers the timeout command, which allows you to set a maximum runtime for any command.